Etcetera-Agency/n8n-discord-bot/refactoring_plan.md

 Phase 1
 - Slash commands split into 5–6 cogs; imports simplified; no circulars.
 - `AppRouter` (renamed from `WebhookService`) returns typed `RouterResponse`; no Discord/UI code in services.
-- Views organized; no duplicate files; factory used for dynamic survey rendering.
+- Views preserved; no functional changes to step-by-step flows; only accidental duplicates removed and minimal helpers added.

 Phase 2
 - Survey state transitions tested for continue/cancel/end, including timeout, using only `survey_manager`.